datachainlab/cosmos-bsc-ibc-lcp/README.md

 ## Pre-requisites

 [Intel SGX SDK and PSW](https://github.com/intel/linux-sgx) should be installed in the environment.
- * PSW is unnecessary in SW mode.
+ * PSW is optional in SW mode.

 ## Build enclave and run E2E test